Your Step by Step Guide to Oily and Combination Skin

 - Balance sebum: An overnight mask is an essential in your oil-combatting toolkit.
 Our & Sleeping Beauty Purifying Mousse leverages Australian Pink Clay and Volcanic Zeolite to purify, decongest pores and banish breakouts.
 It also contains Avocado Oil, which is clinically shown to stop the conversion of testosterone into DHT (one of the hormones responsible for overactive sebaceous glands), reducing an oily T-zone by 70% in two weeks.

 - Target congestion: Targeting congestion and reducing clogging of pores is the key to ensuring skin is kept clear of breakouts.
-Our Turmeric Beauty Latte is a booster serum designed to be used as a spot treatment, specifically on acne, cysts or congested areas to encourage clear and blemish-free skin.
+Our Turmeric Brightening Serum is a booster serum designed to be used as a spot treatment, specifically on acne, cysts or congested areas to encourage clear and blemish-free skin.
 It is an overnight fix to congested and unhappy skin.

 - Nourish: Regular exfoliation keeps pores clear of grime.
 While many products can be harsh—stripping natural oils and causing further irritation—our & Desert Lime Micro-Exfoliant is a kind-to-your-face polish that gently sloughs away dead skin cells and promotes epidermal turnover with Rice Enzymes.
 Ginkgo Biloba boosts circulation and Wattleseed refines pores.
 Cocoa Butter, Coconut and Camellia Seed Oil impart a triple dose of nourishment.